Internet Banking agreement

 What is Internet Banking?

-Internet Banking is our online service where you can access most of your personal accounts using a computer, mobile, tablet or other device, either through your browser or our apps.
-Internet Banking includes the Additional Services listed below.
+Internet Banking is our online service where you can access most of your personal accounts using a computer, mobile, tablet or other device, either through your browser or our app.
+It includes the Additional Services listed below.

 What are the Additional Services?